benhutchings1/masters-mc-NEAT-algorithm/Dissertation/Dissertation.md

 4. Seed blocks
 The seed blocks inputs are to control the types of blocks which are generated by the structure.
 This scores models higher which  prioritise using blocks from the three seed blocks.
 For each seed block which is in the top 6 blocks used, 1/3 is added to the score.
 I chose top 6 as this almost always includes an air block in the top 5, which will never be a seed block.
 5. Symmetry
 In almost everything considered beautiful, there is some element of symmetry.
 It has been well documented that humans find symmetry much more attractive and soothing to look at.
 Instead of limiting my model and forcing symmetry in one axis, I am checking both xy axes and chosing the one which has the highest symmetry.
-The symmetry is calculated by comparing the ratio of equal blocks on both sides of the axis, giving a value between 0 and 1. https://www.nature.com/articles/s41598-018-24558-x https://www.psychologytoday.com/gb/blog/beastly-behavior/201907/why-are-symmetrical-faces-so-attractive
+The symmetry is calculated by comparing the percentage of equal blocks on both sides of the axis, giving a value between 0 and 1. https://www.nature.com/articles/s41598-018-24558-x https://www.psychologytoday.com/gb/blog/beastly-behavior/201907/why-are-symmetrical-faces-so-attractive

-##### Roof Model
+###### Roof Model
-Since the roof is a simpler structure than the house, less fitness functions are required.
+Since the roof is a simpler structure than the house, less scoring metrics are required.
 Since this is a simple structure it is very easy for the fitness functions to be too controlling.
-For example, if the fitness function maximises for sloped rooves, then only sloped rooves will be made, therefore it was very important to have gentle control in the fitness functions.
+For example, if the scores maximise for sloped rooves, then only sloped rooves will be generated, therefore it was very important to have gentle control.
-The fitness functions I decided on were:
+The scores I decided on were:
 1. Compliance
 This ensures the heightmap generated fits within the limits I have set.
 For example, if the maximum height set is 5 blocks and the heightmap contains a height greater than 5, then the solution doesnt pass the compliance check.
 This fitness is either a 0 (failed the check) or 1 (passed the check).
 2. Symmetry